Here are some articles and links that could be useful in clinical preventive care.

 TT is always keen to hear of other information that could be helpful, just get in contact.

-Widely accepted for its ease of application and effectiveness in managing active dental caries.
+Widely accepted for its ease of application and effectiveness in managing and preventing dental caries.
 It’s used as a regular application for individuals, and is being introduce more widely into community based prevention programs particularly for young and preschool children.
 Its effective in preventing the onset of dental caries, particularly in infants and young kids, if applied regularly ie at least every 6 months, for a minimum 24 month period.

 Silver Fluoride AgF